Alexander Zentefis

 Assistant Professor of Finance

-Professor Zentefis does research on institutions, financial intermediation, and corporate culture.
-His recent research shows how low equity in the banking sector raises bank market power and disrupts the transmission of monetary policy to the real economy.
-He earned bachelor’s and master’s degrees from Washington University in St. Louis and a PhD from the University of Chicago.
+Professor Zentefis researches the structure of institutions, ranging from organizations to markets.
+His recent research shows how large pay inequality can drive corporate cultures to progress after societal change.
+He earned bachelor’s and master’s degrees from Washington University in St. Louis and a PhD from The University of Chicago.

 Education